 Examiners should review relevant consumer complaints in scoping and conducting examinations, as appropriate.
-In many instances, depending on the nature of the complaints, examiners should interview consumers.
+If consumers may possess information needed to resolve potential violations or risks of violations of law, examiners should consult with regional management and Headquarters to determine whether to interview these consumers.

-Examination Procedures Module 1 - Entity Business Model
+Module 1: Entity Business Model

-This module assesses whether the entity is a "debt collector" under the FDCPA and therefore subject to that Act.1 In addition, this module addresses other aspects of the entity's business model, including affiliate and vendor relationships, internal controls, and related account management issues.
+This module assesses whether the entity is a "debt collector" under the FDCPA and therefore subject to that Act.
+1 In addition, this module addresses other aspects of the entity's business model, including affiliate and vendor relationships, internal controls, and related account management issues.